-It's a universal truth: women with stick straight hair want curly locks, and women with curls lust over straight looks.
-The best thing you can do for your hair — and your peace of mind — is to make the best of your natural texture.
+It's a universal truth: women with stick straight hair eventually seek curly texture and women with curls lust after straight looks.
+The best thing you can do for your hair—and your peace of mind—is to make the best of your natural texture.

-If you were born with super curly hair, you may find it aggravating at times when it frizzes up in certain climates or feels unruly.
-But there are secrets to managing your curls and have great hair days every day.
+If you were born with super curly hair, you may find it aggravating at times when it frizzes up in certain climates or doesn't respond well to your styling methods; however, there are several things you can do to manage the integrity and health of your curls and have great hair days every day.

 Secret #1: Embrace Your Natural Curl

 If you're in a hot, humid climate, you might as well put away your flat iron.
 You might spend hours straightening your hair, only to step outside and have your hard work ruined.

 Unless you're willing to undergo expensive, permanent straightening treatments, if you live in a humid climate, you have to embrace the curls.
 If you go natural, your hair will be healthier, you'll save time not drying or straightening hair and you'll stand out in a sea of straight hair women.